Board-Folk/PC-Engine/README.md

 Some parts may not be present on revisions other than the particular `PWD-623A` board this reproduction is based upon.
-There is at least one revision that is missing some of the higher numbered (`R16x`) resistors.
-These do not appear to be essential but this has not yet been verified.
+There is at least one revision that is missing some of the higher numbered (`R16x`) resistors although most of these seem to be present, only numbered differently.
+Some revisions also feature fewer inductors although it appears that in most cases a simple wire jumper is a reasonable substitute.
+Some mixing and matching or addition parts may be required in some cases.
+It is probably not feasible to list the differences between all possible revisions but should you work out a solution for a particular donor board, please let us know so we can include it in this documentation.

 Capacitor voltages may exceed those given, within reason.
 E.g. you may substitute 16V for a 10V part.
 You may well find that the original 1uF parts